We have record of the following runoff elections:

 Drop boxes are inside early voting locations or inside county elections offices.
 Drop boxes are only open during specific hours, so you will need to confirm the hours available before going to the drop box.
 Drop boxes close the Friday before Election Day.

 If you need to return your completed ballot after that you must return it in person to your county elections office.
-To find location(s) and hours in your county, click here to look up “BALLOT RETURN LOCATIONS” and make a plan to return your ballot today!

 Yes!
 Voters may receive assistance from anyone with the following relationship: mother, father, grandparent, aunt, uncle, brother, sister, spouse, son, daughter, niece, nephew, grandchild, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, or an individual residing in the household of the voter.
 In addition, disabled voters can receive assistance from a caregiver and any of the relations listed above.
 In other words, if it's just easier for your mom to turn in your ballot with hers, then that's fine!

 No, you can only return your ballot within the county where you are a registered voter.
-To find location(s) and hours in your county, click here to look up “BALLOT RETURN LOCATIONS” and make a plan to return your ballot today!

 Maybe, it depends on your municipality/county.
 You should contact your county elections office to confirm the location and hours during which you can return your ballot.
 You must return it before 7:00pm on Election Day.